 Charles Tucker

 Charles Tucker is an artist and researcher actively working toward an aesthetic research methodology, a goal that he has sought and investigated since the mid-1990s.
-Furthering this end, he and noted critic and theorist, Saul Ostrow, are currently developing a rhetorical model for aesthetic investigation and cultural production.
-To date the work has been responsible for several collaborative productions most notably the Rhetorical Object and the chief analysis tool, the Aesthetic Compass.
+The work utilizes a rhetorical model for aesthetic investigation and cultural production.
+To date the work has been responsible for several collaborative art productions most notably the Rhetorical Object and the Aesthetic Compass.
+Collectively, these works serve as virtual devices for the express purpose of mapping aesthetic information specifically artistic production.